I grew up in Amherst, Ohio, a small town on the shores of Lake Erie.

 Education & Early Work History

-I graduated from one of the best public high schools in Ohio–Marion L. Steel High School– in 1969.
+I graduated from one of the best public high schools in Ohio–Marion L. Steele High School in Amherst, Ohio– in 1969.
 I attended Muskingum College for a year and transferred to Ohio State University (OSU) in Columbus to major in Journalism.

 I worked my way through college with a variety of jobs– office clerk, laundry worker, waitress, telephone information operator.
 I was also one of the first three women hired by the OSU landscaping crew, after the Equal Employment Opportunity Act was passed.
 In 1973, I graduated cum laude with a B.A. in Journalism.